dev7355608/vision-5e/README.md

 ---

+If a creature is burrowing, give it the _burrowing_ status effect.
+A burrowing creature cannot be detected by senses that are blocked by walls, but can be detected by senses like Hearing or Tremorsense for example.
+While burrowing the creature is effectively blinded and any light that the creature emits is suppressed.

+---

 If a token doesn't produce any sound, give it the _inaudible_ status effect, which is right next to the _invisible_ status effect.

 ![hud](images/inaudible.png)